736 Cambridge Street, Brighton, MA 02135 617-789-3000

 The good news about colorectal cancer is that it is almost completely preventable through the use of regular screening tests.
 Colonoscopy, where the colon is examined using a flexible instrument allowing for removal of precancerous polyps, is the most widely recommended screening test.
 This relatively painless test should be performed every 10 years beginning at age 50.
 Patients with a history of colon cancer in their family or certain other medical conditions may need to have a colonoscopy sooner.

 For information about getting a screening colonoscopy, contact your primary care physician or make an appointment with any of our gastroenterologists.

 The Division of Gastroenterology (GI) at St. Elizabeth's Medical Center concentrates on the diagnosis and management of the full spectrum of GI disorders through the use of state-of-the-art and cutting-edge technologies.
 The division has a strong interest in clinical research, which brings newer technologies into clinical practice.

-A multidisciplinary approach to digestive diseases is achieved through close collaboration with surgeons, hematologists and oncologists, radiologists and other specialties throughout the medical center.
-Our expanded endoscopy facility has allowed us to provide service to patients requiring colonoscopy for colorectal cancer screening with a minimum of waiting.
+A multidisciplinary approach to digestive diseases is achieved through close collaboration with surgeons, hematologists and oncologists, radiologists, and other specialties throughout the medical center.
+Our expanded endoscopy facility provides minimal wait time for patients requiring a colonoscopy for colorectal cancer screening.

 The Division of Gastroenterology offers the following services: